 Kristian Hudson is currently a course director for PGC.
 She first attended as an athlete during the summer months of 2012 and 2014.
 She returned in the summer of 2016 after her freshman year of college with hopes of learning more about the game at the college level.
-She came aboard working as a Basket Instructor in the summer of 2017.
+She came aboard working as a Basket Instructor in the summer of 2017 and has been involved with PGC since then.